JB Pritzker: 2018

 On April 6, 2017, Pritzker announced his candidacy for the Democratic nomination for governor of Illinois.
 He was endorsed by Illinois Secretary of State Jesse White, Illinois Congressman Luis Gutiérrez, former Illinois Congressman Glenn Poshard, more than a dozen members of the Illinois General Assembly, 21 local labor unions, and the Illinois AFL–CIO.

 On August 10, 2017, Pritzker announced that his running mate would be freshman state representative and fellow Chicago resident Juliana Stratton.
 By December 2017, Pritzker had spent $42 million of his own money on his campaign without receiving funding from any other source.
-On March 20, 2018, he won the Democratic primary by a large margin, receiving 45.13% of the vote and defeating five opponents.
+On March 20, 2018, he won the Democratic primary with 45.13% of the vote, defeating five opponents.
 On November 6, 2018, Pritzker defeated incumbent Republican governor Bruce Rauner in the general election, receiving 54.53% of the vote to Rauner's 38.83%.
 Pritzker was well ahead of Rauner in most polls from the summer of 2018 onward, and won by the largest margin in a gubernatorial race since 1994.

 Pritzker spent $171.5 million of his own money on his campaign, primarily on digital outreach, television advertising, and staff.

 Pritzker was inaugurated as Illinois's 43rd governor on January 14, 2019.
 With an estimated net worth of $3.6 billion in January 2019, he became the richest politician in the U.S. His second term in office began on January 9, 2023.